Southern California Edison considers cutting power to roughly 174K SoCal customers amid wildfire threat

-Southern California Edison says it may need to cut power to roughly 174,000 customers across Southern California because of potential wildfire danger.
+Southern California Edison says it may need to cut power to up to 174,000 customers across Southern California because of potential wildfire danger.

-Santa Ana Winds are expected to move into Southern California, prompting the warning of planned outages in several local communities to reduce the risk of fire.
+Santa Ana winds are expected to move into Southern California, prompting the warning about planned outages in several local communities to reduce the risk of fire.

+The potentially affected areas include Los Angeles, Riverside, San Bernardino, Orange, Ventura counties as well as Inyo, Kern and Mono counties.
+As of Wednesday morning, the total count of customers who could be impacted stood at 173,942.

+Areas under consideration for power shut-off by SoCal Edison as of 8 p.m.
+Wednesday:

 For a full list of the cities that may be affected, click here.